marcus67/little_brother/WEB_FRONTEND_MANUAL.md

 *   *Context*: sets the context (type) of rule.
 Currently, there are three contexts available.
 See below.

 *   *Context details*: sets the specific details of the chosen context.
 See below.

+*   *Optional time*: When set this optional time can be used by the user to request time extensions in sessions.
+The time is valid for a whole day.
+Whenever the user requests a time extension the duration will be subtracted from this value.

 *   *Min Time of Day*: optionally sets the earliest time of the day when login is allowed.
 Timestamps must be given in the format `HH:MM` in military time.
 Time durations must be given in the format `HHh:MMm`.
 Either part may be